Eyelor/docker-lab-4-dockerfile/README.md

 ![Part of Docker Inspect Command Result](screenshots/docker_inspect.jpg)

-In this case we got 5 layers.
-To specify what actions are responsible for creation of certain layers we need to execute another command:
+In this case, there are 5 layers.
+To specify what actions are responsible for creation of certain layers, execute another command:

 ```cmd
 docker history web100